 Okay, this one is a two-pronged fad in that you had to start with a black light itself, which is a lamp that gives off very little visible light, working on the ultraviolet level.
-Although utilized in diagnostics and therapeutics, the detection of counterfeit money, and locating leaks involving refrigerators and air conditioners.
+Although utilized in diagnostics and therapeutics, they were also used for the detection of counterfeit money, and locating leaks involving refrigerators and air conditioners.
 But on the home front, its use was far more entertaining: allowing posters that had been printed with special inks that, when exposed to ultraviolet light, caused them to glow.
 In the 1960s, between widespread use of hallucinogenics and, arguably, The Beatles’ album Sgt.
-Pepper’s Lonely Hearts Clubs Band, people really got into their glowing posters.
+Pepper’s Lonely Hearts Club Band, people really got into their glowing posters.
 The video below highlights some examples of black light posters.

 8. The British Invasion